Sean-Der/plaid-it-up/README.md

 ##API
 There exists an endpoint for each structure at a path that matches the name of the target.
+So to work with a transfer you would access it via `$host:$port/transfer`

 Each API provides a GET and a POST